programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 # Scope
 Application Programming Interface (API) is frequently used as a means of Open Data.
 Indeed, over the last years, many humanities researchers have started to share their data on the web with APIs.
 As a result, there are a large amount of valuable datasets available.
 However, APIs are often tailored for developers, and it is still not easy for the researchers who have little IT experience to work on them.

-This tutorial offers the participants the possibility to quickly learn the technology without prior knowledge of programming to start using a vast amount of data (often freely) available on the web**.
+This tutorial offers the participants the possibility to quickly learn the technology without prior knowledge of programming to start using a vast amount of data (often freely) available on the web.
 In particular, it uses [Europeana API](https://pro.europeana.eu/resources/apis) to examine millions of cultural heritage objects from museums, libraries, and archives across Europe.
 Once you learn the principles, it is just a matter of time to try other APIs and take advantage of data useful for your (research) purposes.
 The world of Big Data is waiting for you!

-{% include figure.html filename="Library.jpg" caption="Open Data is the game changer for our research" %}

 # Contents and expected outcomes
 The tutorial consists of two parts.
 The first part provides the basic theory of API including:
-- What is API?
-- Why is it important?
+- What is API and why it is important?
-- List of useful APIs

 A practical hands-on starts in the second part with:
 - Europeana API registration to get an API key